firetto/Walnut/README.md

 # Walnut 5 Documentation

-This new version of Walnut has new capabilities and changes added by Anatoly Zavyalov (anatoly.zavyalov@mail.utoronto.ca), with direction from Jeffrey Shallit (shallit@uwaterloo.ca).
+This new version of Walnut has new capabilities and changes added by Anatoly Zavyalov, with direction from Jeffrey Shallit.

 The new capabilities are as follows: